Robert Cregan

-Robert Cregan (born 4 November 1988 in Dublin, Ireland) is an Irish racing driver.
+Robert Cregan (born 4 November 1988 in Dublin, Ireland) is an Irish former racing driver.
 He competed in the 2012 GP3 Series season for Ocean Racing Technology.
 He finished second in the 2010-11 UAE GT Championship - GTC.
 He is the son of Richard Cregan, who was the team manager of the Toyota Formula One team.

 Career

 Cregan's racing career began in 2002.
 He raced in the 2006 Formula Ford 1600 Walter Hayes Trophy, finishing twelfth.

 He moved into sportscars in 2008, competing in two races in the 2008 Porsche Supercup season.
 Cregan finished second in the 2010-11 UAE GT Championship - GTC, winning three of the six races he competed in.

 He joined the Fujitsu V8 Supercar Series in 2011, in the process becoming the first Irishman to compete in the series.
 He competed for Matt Stone Racing in a Ford Falcon (BF) and scored 747 points from the 17 races.

 Cregan returned to single-seater racing in 2012 when he competed for Ocean Racing Technology in the 2012 GP3 Series season.
 He failed to score a point and finished in 22nd in the Drivers' Championship standings.

+He returned to the GP3 Series to compete in the final round of the 2013 season with Trident, replacing David Fumanelli.
+He finished 16th in race 1 and 13th in race 2, placing him 27th in the overall standings.